-Another site of that’s hugely significant among Hindus and spiritualists, Triveni Ghat is one of the many ghats (stairs leading down to a river) which hug the edge of the Ganges.
+Another site of that’s hugely significant among Hindus and spiritualists, Triveni Ghat, is one of the many ghats (stairs leading down to a river) which hugs the edge of the Ganges.
 Walk past it, and you’re sure to see many pilgrims bathing and worshipping on it.
-However, if you really want to get a taste for the spiritual nature of the place, you really have to visit during the evening aarti.
-Here, you’ll be dazzled by the amazing sight of myriad floating lamps, and the potent vocalisations of the religious rites that are performed there.
+If you want to get a taste for the spiritual nature of the place, you have to visit during the evening aarti.
+Here, you’ll be dazzled by the fantastic sight of myriad floating lamps, and the potent vocalisations of the religious rites that are performed there.
 Even if you’re not all that spiritual, the acts of worship at Triveni Ghat are certainly something to see!

-Rishikesh is known internationally to be a great spot for white water rafting.
+Rishikesh is known internationally to be an excellent spot for white water rafting.
 However, if you want your trip to be even more adrenaline-charged, then make sure you schedule a day at Jumpin Heights.
-This center offers bungee jumping, giant swings and ziplining which will take you soaring high above the picturesque rural landscape.
-Definitely not for the faint-hearted!
+This center offers bungee jumping, giant swings, and ziplining, which will take you soaring high above the picturesque rural landscape.
+Not for the faint-hearted!

 Neer Garh Waterfall

 A short trek from Laxman Jhula, this is a truly unique place of natural beauty.
 Most visitors will find it easy to trek the secluded footpaths that weave around the tranquil waterfall, and take some pictures that will make your whole friends list jealous!
 If the chaos of the inner city ever gets too much for you, then this is the one sure place to unwind and get away from it all.